-In addition to the new machine launches mentioned above, other machine highlights on the Volvo stand included the Volvo A60H, the world’s largest articulated hauler with 6-wheel drive; the EC750E, the latest and largest excavator available from Volvo in North America and the HX02, a concept battery-electric, fully autonomous load carrier, making its first public appearance.
-The show also coincided with the end of Volvo’s year-long celebration of the 50th anniversary of the articulated hauler, showcasing a gold-painted A40G articulated hauler, which has recently been auctioned at Richie Bros. – with proceeds benefitting SkillsUSA and Skills/Compétences Canada — organizations dedicated to bridging the skills gap of North America’s workforce.
+In addition to the new machine launches mentioned above, other machine highlights on the Volvo stand included the Volvo A60H, the world’s largest articulated truck with 6-wheel drive; the EC750E excavator, the latest and largest excavator available from Volvo in North America and the HX2, a concept battery-electric, fully autonomous load carrier, making its first public appearance.
+The show also coincided with the end of Volvo’s year-long celebration of the 50th anniversary of the articulated truck, showcasing a gold-painted A40G articulated hauler, which has recently been auctioned at Richie Bros. – with proceeds benefitting SkillsUSA and Skills/Compétences Canada — organizations dedicated to bridging the skills gap of North America’s workforce.

 The power of the Volvo Group